poppastring/dasblog-core/README.md

 ## Core Tenants - "This we believe"

-- We want to Pragmatically reuse core DasBlog projects where feasible.
+- We want to pragmatically reuse core DasBlog projects where feasible.
 - Do not be afraid to abandon features/projects that are easily solved with a NuGet package (Pop3, CAPTCHA, Noda Time, etc.)
 - Let's use Razor for "Themes"
 - Port the custom logging solution to use .NET Core